 Dear Sir/Madam

-Northern Powergrid is the local electricity distribution network company for the North East, Yorkshire and northern Lincolnshire.
+[Distributor name[ is the local electricity distribution network company for the[ --------- region[.
 We are responsible for the electricity network including the overhead power lines and underground cables that transports your electricity.
 We are not your electricity supplier and you do not pay us directly for the energy you use.

 Our records show the address shown above has an electricity supply and in order to use this you need a contract with an electricity supplier.
-We have no record of this property premises being registered with an electricity supplier.
+We have no record of this premises being registered with an electricity supplier.

 WHAT YOU NEED TO DO - WITHIN 14 DAYS FROM THE DATE OF THIS LETTER